 Our audience consists of tech leads, lead developers, senior engineers, and engineering managers, as well as CTOs and VP Engineering folk.
 They are consistently technical (across a very broad range of technologies and industries) and at minimum coaching and leading, with many also line managing people in their organisations.
 Some folks also attend when they have just been promoted, or when they are trying to figure out what skills they need to develop in order to progress into a tech lead role.
 We also welcome product owners, scrum masters, agile coaches, delivery managers, designers, user researchers, content designers and anyone else involved in delivering technical or digital products who are interested in our programme of speakers, but our primary focus is content that is useful to technical leaders.

-See all our videos from London and New York below, or check out our YouTube channel for each individual talk.
+Check out 100+ conference videos from London, Austin and New York below, or check out our YouTube channel.